American Museum of Natural History, Manhattan

 Students who are accepted to conduct science research at AMNH must commit to:

-A three-week summer institute (last three weeks of August)
+A four-week summer institute (last three weeks of August)

 At least four hours/week working with a scientist during the school year